vEnhance/evans_django_tools/README.md

 1. This package needs the `requests` and `python-dotenv` packages.
 2. Add this repository as a submodule of your project.
-3. Import it using `from discord_webhook_handler import DiscordWebhookHandler`.
+3. Import it using `from dwhandler import DiscordWebhookHandler`.
 4. Add standard `logging` commands.
 For example,

 	```python